TheRakeshPurohit/codewarrior/README.md

 # Compile and run

 You don't need to install it, but it must compile and run.
-Has full support for Linux and *BSD.
+So it has full support for Linux and *BSD.

-So, you needs to install OpenSSL-dev or OpenSSL-devel package
+So to run, you need to install OpenSSL-dev or OpenSSL-devel package
 ```
 $ git clone https://github.com/CoolerVoid/codewarrior/; cd CodeWarrior
 $ make